mcraiha/spine-unity-docs/Export-Settings.md

 ### Export Settings for Spine-Unity ###
 ![](/img/spine-runtimes-guide/spine-unity/spine-unity-export-settings.png)
 Spine-Unity is capable of loading both Json and Binary files.
-**Json** is best during development.
+- **Json** is best during development.
 While we always recommend freezing your Spine editor version to the specific runtime version your game is using in development, we recommend exporting with json during development as it is more resilient to minor updates in runtime versions.
 Json also makes it easier to debug, test and handle errors.

-**Nonessential data** allows you to more fully rehydrate a Spine project from a json export in cases of data loss.
+- **Nonessential data** allows you to more fully rehydrate a Spine project from a json export in cases of data loss.
-**Pretty Print** adds whitespace (spaces, tabs and line endings) to the json to make the text more humanly readable and cleaner to track by version control (such as git).
+- **Pretty Print** adds whitespace (spaces, tabs and line endings) to the json to make the text more humanly readable and cleaner to track by version control (such as git).
 This makes it easy to debug problems in the export and make manual changes for testing, and keep track of changes.

-**Binary** is best for performance and release-testing and when you are closer to release.
+- **Binary** is best for performance and release-testing and when you are closer to release.
 This is the point in your development where it is usually not a good idea to update any more of its plugins and extensions (such as Spine-Unity).
-Binary export provides faster loading times and smaller skeleton data sizes.
+Binary export allows faster loading times on the runtime side, and smaller skeleton data sizes.